panlab-bioinfo/GPhase/README.md

 1. `asm.fa` :  your genome assembly file in FASTA format (Unitigs).
 2. `p_utg.gfa` : the GFA file representing the assembly graph.
 3. `collapse_num.txt` : the file that number information for collapse unitigs (popCNV output file: popcnv/06.genes.round.cn).
-4. `map.chromap.pairs` : the mapping file used to map the Hi-C reads.
+4. `map.chromap.bam` : the mapping file used to map the Hi-C reads.
 5. `n_chr` : the number of chromosomes.
 6. `n_hap` : the number of haplotypes.
 7. `p` : The prefix for the output files.